Beechwood (Astor mansion)

 Beechwood is a Gilded Age mansion and estate located at 580 Bellevue Avenue in Newport, Rhode Island best known for having been owned by the Astor family.
-Part of the Bellevue Avenue Historic District, it was built between 1852–53 and designed in the Italianate style by Andrew Jackson Downing and Calvert Vaux.
-Richard Morris Hunt renovated the estate in 1881 after it was bought the year before by William Backhouse Astor, Jr.
+Part of the Bellevue Avenue Historic District, the first version of the residence was built between 1852 and 1853 and designed in the Italianate style by Andrew Jackson Downing and Calvert Vaux.
+Following a fire in 1855, Vaux rebuilt the house with modified plans.
+Richard Morris Hunt renovated the estate in 1881 after it was bought the year before by William Backhouse Astor, Jr. As of 2025, it remains a private residence and is not open to the public.

 History

 Beechwood was built as a marine villa for New Yorker Daniel Parish, a clothing merchant whose operations extended to Southern cities.
 Being a nephew of Thomas Powell, a steamboat magnate from Newburgh, New York, Parish commissioned the design from Andrew Jackson Downing and Calvert Vaux, whose office was based there.
 Downing's trip to visit the building site with Parish in July 1852 never occurred; he died in a steamboat accident before reaching New York.
 Vaux completed the house in 1853 with a "Palladian spirit" and published it in his book Villas and Cottages (1857).
-After a fire in 1855, it was rebuilt in 1856 based on the original plans, Vaux superintending the construction.
+After a fire in 1855, it was rebuilt in 1856 with alterations to the original plans, Vaux superintending the construction.

 In 1880, Beechwood was purchased by William Backhouse Astor Jr. for $190,941.50.
 He had married Caroline Webster Schermerhorn, who would be known as "the Mrs. Astor".
 Between 1888 and 1890, Mrs. Astor hired architect Richard Morris Hunt to do many renovations, including the addition of a ballroom to fit the famous "Four Hundred".
 The house also boasts a library, a dining room and a music room with wallpaper imported from Paris.
 Beechwood became the showplace for many of Mrs. Astor's dinner parties.

 When Mrs. Astor died in 1908, Beechwood was left to her son, John Jacob Astor IV, who married his second wife Madeleine in its ballroom in 1911.
 After Jack's death on the Titanic in 1912, it passed to his son Vincent (by his first wife, Ava).
 Vincent later rented out the home to Robert R. Young, a New York financier.

 In 1940, Allene Tew and her fifth husband, Count Pavel de Kotzebue, purchased Beechwood from Vincent Astor.
 Over the course of the subsequent four decades, the house was owned in succession by James Cameron Clark, Gurnee Dyer, William W. Carey, John Page-Blair and Richard Merrill.